lachrist/aran/README.md

 JavaScript.
 Aran provides the following functions:

 - [`setupile`](https://lachrist.github.io/aran/page/typedoc/functions/index.setupile.html):
-  When evaluating multiple AranLang programs, the `conf.mode` option of `retropile` should be set to `"normal"`.
-This mode requires evaluating the setup program produced by `setupile` before any AranLang program.
-When evaluating only a single AranLang program, `conf.mode` can be set to `"standalone"`, which does not require setup.
+  Generates a setup program (JavaScript) that should be evaluated before any AranLang program.
+This requirement can be removed by setting `conf.mode` of `retropile` to `"standalone"` instead of `"normal"`.
+The standalone mode works only with single-source programs.
 - [`transpile`](https://lachrist.github.io/aran/page/typedoc/functions/index.transpile.html):
   Transpile an JavaScript program to AranLang.
 - [`weaveStandard`](https://lachrist.github.io/aran/page/typedoc/functions/index.weaveStandard.html):